ListerLab/HOME/README.md

 HOME-pairwise 	-t [CG/CHG/CHH/CHN/CNN]	 -i [sample_file_fullpath] 	-o [output_directorypath]
 ```

-*Note: In case of replicates for each sample separate them by space.
-Please check the number of cores to use and set them by npp parameter (default is 8).
+*Note: Please check the number of cores to use and set them by npp parameter (default is 8).
 Also for non-CG DMR prediction for huge genomes like mammalian genome use parameter -sin.*

 Example:
 ```